-Workforces across the globe are changing rapidly.
-Scarcity of skilled workers continues to impact on economies and reshape the world of talent and business.
-This blog is about Righting the Wrongs of Employer Branding.
+Workforces across the globe have changed rapidly.
+With scarcity of skilled technical workers comes the impact on economies and the need to reshape the world of talent and business – below some clarity and real insight around Employer Branding.

-Dramatic shifts are occurring in the way people interact at work, how talent is being sourced and recruited, in work environment itself.
-Radical technological and social change is having most the profound effect on businesses and upon employer brands.
+Dramatic shifts are occurring in the way people interact at work..
+Post-covid, how talent is now sourced, recruited, and in the work environment itself.
+Radical technological and social change has a most profound effect on businesses, and on brands more widely.

-Global Human Capital Trends report surveyed over 10,000 HR and business leaders, across 140 countries, as to perceived challenges ahead for business/HR leaders.
-No surprises – organisational culture, engagement, employee value proposition (EVP) were top priorities in 2017, according to the report.
+Global Human Capital Trends report surveyed over 10,000 HR and business leaders, across 140 countries, perceived real challenges ahead for business/HR leaders.
+No surprises – same biggies – organisational culture, engagement, employee value proposition (EVP) as top priorities in 2020.

-Continuing into 2018, all things employee experience ranks even higher from previous year.
+Along with all things employee experience – which continues to rank even higher from previous years.

-Ability to adapt quickly, to meet new talent demands will be the defining characteristic of successful companies into the future.
+Disruptive change is here (in the way organisations secure, manage and keep workers.)
+Ability to quickly adapt to meet new talent demands is one of the most defining characteristics of successful companies, into the future.

-No-brainer – companies have to offer (*deliver) positive experiences for candidates and internal teams because if brand experience doesn’t match up to people’s expectations, brand itself falls away (see diagram left.)
+No-brainer – companies have to offer (*read: deliver) positive experiences for candidates and internal teams because if brand experience doesn’t match up to people’s expectations, brand itself is affected and can fall away (see diagram left.)

-Founder of The Higher Mix, Jo Woodfield wrote a comprehensive Blog in Jan 2018, the A-Z of Employer Branding Best Practice.
-Fascinating deep dive into fundamentals of developing stronger, strategic employer brands; and well worth a read.
+Founder of The Higher Mix, Jo Woodfield wrote another comprehensive Blog in 2018, which you will also find useful, called the A-Z of Employer Branding Best Practice.
+Fascinating deep dive into the fundamentals of developing stronger, strategic employer brands and worth a read.

 This Blog today explores some of the pitfalls, and provides advice to brand owners on best way forward.
 Isn’t an exhaustive list, just a sampler for you of more important aspects to watch out for…

-Probably since too many employer brands are built in boardrooms or left to creative design agencies to interpret (who, for most part, probably weren’t even present during employer brand strategy build) and therefore will not easily grasp the nature, extent or ambitions behind your brand.
+Probably because so many employer brands are built in boardrooms or left up to creative design agencies to interpret (who, for most part, probably weren’t even present during employer brand strategy build) and therefore will not easily grasp the nature, extent or ambitions behind your brand.

 Sure, it’s big job to create any type of brand positioning (esp. for a global employer brand) – we get that – a formidable task – honestly, some of the brands we see around these days…